Keres language: Phonology

-Keresan has between 42 and 45 consonant sounds, and around 40 vowel sounds, adding up to a total of about 85 phonemes, depending on the analysis and the language variety.
+Keresan has around 40 consonant phonemes, and around 12 vowel phonemes.
 Based on the classification in the World Atlas of Language Structures, Keres is a language with a large consonant inventory.

 The great number of consonants relates to the three-way distinction between voiceless, aspirated and ejective consonants (e.g. //t tʰ tʼ//), and to the larger than average number of fricatives (i.e. //s sʼ ʂ ʂʼ ʃ ʃʼ h//) and affricates, the latter also showing the three-way distinction found in stops.

 The large number of vowels derives from a distinction made between long and short vowels (e.g. //e eː//), as well as from the presence of tones and voicelessness.
 Thus, a single vowel quality may occur with seven distinct realizations: //é è e̥ éː èː êː ěː//, all of which are used to distinguish words in the language.

 Consonants

 The chart below contains the consonants of the proto-Keresan (or pre-Keresan) from Miller & Davis (1963) based on a comparison of Acoma, Santa Ana, and Santo Domingo, as well as other features of the dialects compiled from The Language of Santa Ana Pueblo (1964), Kansas Working Papers in Linguistics (1987), and The Phonemes of Keresan (1946), and the Grammar of Laguna Keres (2005).